stolostron/cluster-backup-operator/README.md

     cluster.open-cluster-management.io/backup: cluster-activation
 ```

+Aside of these activation data resources, identified by using the `cluster.open-cluster-management.io/backup: cluster-activation` label and stored by the `acm-resources-generic-schedule` backup, the Cluster Back up and Restore Operator includes by default a few resources in the activation set.
+These resources are backed up by the `acm-managed-clusters-schedule`:
+  - managedcluster.cluster.open-cluster-management.io
+  - managedcluster.clusterview.open-cluster-management.io
+  - klusterletaddonconfig.agent.open-cluster-management.io
+  - managedclusteraddon.addon.open-cluster-management.io
+  - managedclusterset.cluster.open-cluster-management.io
+  - managedclusterset.clusterview.open-cluster-management.io
+  - managedclustersetbinding.cluster.open-cluster-management.io
+  - clusterpool.hive.openshift.io
+  - clusterclaim.hive.openshift.io
+  - clustercurator.cluster.open-cluster-management.io

 ## Passive data

 Passive data is backup data such as secrets, configmaps, apps, policies and all the managed cluster custom resources which are not resulting in activating the connection between managed clusters and hub where these resources are being restored on.
 These resources are stored by the credentials backup and resources backup files.

 ## Managed clusters activation data

 Managed clusters activation data or activation data, is backup data which when restored on a new hub will result in managed clusters being actively managed by the hub where the restore was executed.
-Activation data  resources are stored by the managed clusters backup, labeled with `cluster.open-cluster-management.io/backup-schedule-type: acm-managed-clusters`.
+Activation data resources are stored by the managed clusters backup, and by the resources-generic backup, using the `cluster.open-cluster-management.io/backup: cluster-activations` label.
+More details about the activation resources are available with the [backup section](#resources-restored-at-managed-clusters-activation-time)

 ## Scheduling a cluster backup